lastweek/fpga_readings/README.md

 Basic
 - [Configure FPGA](https://www.fpga4fun.com/FPGAinfo7.html)
     - After FPGA boot, we need to transfer the bitstream into FPGA, which is a process called "configure FPGA".
 There are several ways to do so.
 1) JTAG, 2) microcontroller + NVRAM.
 The JTAG way is useful for debugging.
 The second way is good for production usage, because the FPGA can be configured automatically after boot.
+- Physical design flow (Synthesis to PAR)
+    - Based on the `netlist`, the physical design process begins.
+In the first phase the gates of the netlist are placed on the available two-dimensional space.
+Initially, structures that should be placed close together are identified—a process known as `floorplanning`.
+Then, based on the `floorplan`, the `placer tool` assigns a physical location to each gate of the netlist.
+After initial placement, the clock tree is inserted and placement decisions are re-evaluated.
+Multiple iterations are typically necessary to find a satisfying placement for all gates.
+    - From the placed-gates netlist and the geometric information about the cells provided by the technology library, the `router tool` derives the physical paths of the nets that connect gates, as well as the power supply lines.
+Again, multiple iterations are typically necessary, and gates might be relocated in the routing phase.
+The fully routed physical netlist is the final result of the entire design flow.
+It consists of the gates of a circuit, their exact placement, and “drawn” interconnecting wires.
+In essence, the circuit design is now ready for fabrication.
+What follows is typically a number of physical design verification steps carried out in software before a first prototype of the circuit is produced by an IC vendor.

 Verilog
 - [The Digital World](http://web.mit.edu/6.111/volume2/www/f2018/handouts/TheDigitalWorld.pdf)